SanyamSwami123/Software-Requirement-Specification-Format/README.md

 #### Functional Requirements
 In this, possible outcome of software system which includes effects due to operation of program is fully explained.
 All functional requirements which may include calculations, data processing, etc. are placed in a ranked order.

+#### Interface Requirements
+In this, software interfaces which mean how software program communicates with each other or users either in form of any language, code, or message are fully described and explained.